timsuchanek/express-angular-login-seed/README.md

 express-angular-login-seed
 ===
-A seed project for a project using AngularJS, Express, Passport, Mongoose.
+A seed project for a project using AngularJS, Express, Passport, Mongoose

 Authors
 ===
 Philipp Zender (thente)

-Tim Suchanek (vardump)
+Tim Suchanek (timsuchanek)